 Not that it's all that old, of course, although some of the wonky wood is said to date from the 15th century, they say.

 There's some interesting looking doings up one of the alleys or 'twittens' as they call them here.
 The shape and the colour of this building explains the name, which was built as a bet in the 1870s on a tiny, irregular plot.

-It claims to be the only 3-sided and the 2nd smallest cottage in England or rather the holiday letting agency do should you fancy a week away without any convenient parking.
+It claims to be the only three-sided and the second smallest cottage in England or rather the holiday letting agency do should you fancy a week away without any convenient parking.